That Dog

-That Dog (styled as that dog.) is a Los Angeles-based rock band that formed in 1992 and dissolved in 1997, reuniting in 2011.
+That Dog (stylized as that dog.) is a Los Angeles-based rock band that formed in 1992 and disbanded in 1997, reuniting in 2011.
 The band originally consisted of Anna Waronker on lead vocals and guitar, Rachel Haden on bass guitar and vocals, her sister Petra Haden on violin and vocals, and Tony Maxwell on drums.

 The band's original work drew critical comparisons with the output of Redd Kross, Wednesday Week, Dolly Mixture and Buzzcocks.

-Biography
+History

+Formation

 Lead vocalist Anna Waronker is the daughter of record industry mogul Lenny Waronker and singer Donna Loren, and the sister of drummer Joey Waronker of Beck, R.E.M. and Atoms for Peace.
 She is married to Steve McDonald of Redd Kross.
 Petra and Rachel Haden are daughters of jazz bassist Charlie Haden.

 The group began when Anna and a friend, Jenni Konner, began writing short punk songs in her bedroom about boys.
-Waronker had known Petra and Rachel Haden since high school, so they fluidly found their way in to playing her songs with her.
-Mutual friend Tony Maxwell picked up the drum duties.
+Waronker had known Petra and Rachel Haden since high school.
+Maya Rudolph was the band's original drummer, before moving to attend college, after which mutual friend Tony Maxwell took over.